MrSam/taxcalculator/README.md

   - If the buyer is a NON-EU __company__ use the sellers country VAT rate.
   - If the buyer is a NON-EU __person__ use the sellers country VAT rate.
   - If the buyer is a EU __company__ with a valid VAT number there should be NO VAT.
+  - If the buyer is a EU __company__ with a valid VAT but in the same EU member state use VAT.
   - If the buyer is a EU __company__ without a valid VAT number use the buyers country VAT rate.
   - If the buyer is a EU __person__ use the buyers country VAT rate.